 Can Bar’s White Center patio with rows of assorted doors, firepit counter, and string lights make this one of our favorite spots to have a beer and some bar snacks.
-Right now the patio is only open on weekends from 12-10pm.
+The patio is open from 3pm-10pm on Monday-Friday and weekends from 10am-10pm.

 Carrello’s secluded garden patio is now available for dine-in service, as well as their indoor dining room with limited seating.
 You can book a reservation for either here.

 The South Lake Union location of this Mexican has a big patio, good margaritas, and tacos on homemade tortillas.
 They’re open from 4-8pm.
 And if you’re a fan of their Pioneer Square location like us, that patio is opening soon, too.

 Christos has both outdoor and indoor dining available.
 They’re open Monday through Friday from 3pm-10pm and Saturday and Sunday from 8am to 10pm.

 You can now enjoy potato chips, gummy worms, and IPA from both your sofa and Chuck’s patio.
 This convenience store crossed with a beer bar is one of the best spots to grab a casual drink.
 Right now, they’re open on a reservation basis for their patio only - and they’ve even expanded seating to the parking lot to allow for more customers to be seated safely.

 This outdoor space for Citizen Cafe’s patio is a sensory overload in the best way, with picnic tables, two firepits, cornhole, a deck with a separate bar, a pergola, and even a basketball hoop.
 Right now, they’re open from 4-9pm daily.